yyolk/winston-slack/README.md

 * * *

-Basic transport that works just like all other winston transports.
 Sends logged messages to a specified slack chat channel

 Winston Transport for Slack chat integration